Speed of sound peak in two-color dense QCD: confronting effective models with lattice data: Numerical Results

 Let us first start by showing how the TRS and MSS approaches produce results that can be fundamentally different.

 In {}Fig.~\ref{fig1}, we show the results for the effective quark mass $M$ and the diquark condensate $\Delta$ as a function of the baryon chemical potential scaled by the pion mass.
-The TRS and MSS results are also compared with the ChPT predictions for the effective quark mass $M_\text{ChPT}$ and the diquark condensate $\Delta_\text{ChPT}$ shown in Tab.~\ref{tabMD}.

-All ChPT values used in this work were obtained by using the parameters shown in Tab.~\ref{tab:params}.
+The TRS and MSS results are also compared with the ChPT predictions for the effective quark mass $M_\text{ChPT}$ and the diquark condensate $\Delta_\text{ChPT}$ summarized in Table~\ref{tabMD}.
+All ChPT values were computed using the parameter sets corresponding to each case discussed in this work, as presented in Table~\ref{tab:params}

-{}From the results shown in {}Fig.~\ref{fig1}, it can be observed that, for higher values of $\mu_B$ (where $\mu_B=N_c \mu$, with $N_c=2$), the value of $\Delta$ begins to decrease when using the TRS approach, eventually reaching zero at $\mu_B/m_{\pi}\sim 12.3 (\mu_B \approx 1.72$ GeV).
-An important aspect to highlight is that, since the energy scale for the model is $\Lambda$, it can be argued that the results may no longer be valid for such high values of $\mu_B$.
-However, an appropriate quantity for comparison between the different schemes is the quark chemical potential $\mu$, which is related to $\mu_B$ as $\mu = \mu_B/2$.
-Considering that $\Lambda = 657$ MeV the results are reliable up to $\mu \sim 5m_{\pi}$, or equivalently $\mu_B\lesssim 10m_{\pi}$.
+{}From the results shown in {}Fig.~\ref{fig1}, it can be observed that, for higher values of $\mu$, the value of $\Delta$ begins to decrease when using the TRS approach, eventually reaching zero at $\mu/m_{\pi}\sim 6.2 \ \ (\mu \approx 0.86$ GeV).
+An important aspect to highlight is that, since the energy scale for the model is $\Lambda$, shown as a gray vertical dashed line, it can be argued that the results may no longer be valid for such high values of $\mu$.
+Considering that $\Lambda = 657$ MeV, the results are reliable up to $\mu \sim 5m_{\pi}$.
 In this range, the TRS curve has already begun to decrease, while the MSS curve continues to increase slightly, which is a result consistent with the ChPT predictions.

 We next move to the primary objective of this work, which is to show that the peak structure in the sound velocity may be reproduced by separating the finite contributions from divergent integrals and regularizing only the vacuum in the MSS framework, while this peak structure is absent in the TRS case.
 To this end, we first show in {}Fig.~\ref{fig2} the behavior of the EoS.
-The ChPT expressions are shown in Tab.~\ref{tab2} and were extracted from Ref.~\cite{Hands:2006ve}.
-All parameter values used in our analysis were again obtained from Tab.~\ref{tab:params}.
+The ChPT expressions are shown in Table~\ref{tab2} and were extracted from Ref.~\cite{Hands:2006ve}.
+All parameter values used in our analysis were again obtained from Table~\ref{tab:params}.